gargshantnu/high-level-wallet/README.md

 This documentation provides details on the Wallet API, which allows you to manage wallets, check balances, fetch transaction history, and perform credit and debit operations.

+CURL for all the apis are added in seperate file: [CURLS](./CURLS.md)

 ## Table of Contents

 1. [Setup Wallet](#1-setup-wallet)